plassma/symbolic-music-discrete-diffusion/README.md

   * masking area selected with mouse (mask button at the bottom)
   * playing with cursor indicating exact position in left and right visualization

-Note: This sampling-tool was coded in very little time, and mainly coded for the LBD-Video.
-It certainly needs to be reworked, but works if handled carefully.

 ## Samples